Skip to main content

 A smiling female volunteer from a nonprofit is helping others.
 Google Ad Grants is another way to get their word out.

-Imagine what an extra $10,000 in digital marketing dollars each month could help your nonprofit achieve.
-That’s the premise behind Google Ad Grants, a program that has doled out $9 billion to 115,000 nonprofits since it began in 2003.
+Imagine what an extra $10,000 in digital marketing dollars each month could do for your nonprofit.
+That’s the power of Google Ad Grants, a program that has awarded $9 billion to 115,000 nonprofits since 2003.

 FREE GUIDE